 Program Continue/Modify/Delete and regulations that will assist farmers in the development of farmworker housing: This Action will be combined with Action 4.3a.
-(1) Provide information about the County's farm employee/labor housing regulations, including posting information on the Housing Resources website.
-(2) Meet with the Mendocino County Farm Bureau and other farm advocacy groups to discuss agricultural related policies, regulations and opportunities contained within the County's planning documents.
+Provide information about the County's farm employee/labor housing regulations, including posting information on the Housing Resources website.
+Meet with the Mendocino County Farm Bureau and other farm advocacy groups to discuss agricultural related policies, regulations and opportunities contained within the County's planning documents.

-Program Continue/Modify/Delete

-Action 4.3f Encourage the Responsibility: PBS, The County welcomes housing for Native Americans.
-During this planning period there

-production of affordable Tribal Governments, were no opportunities to enter into local cooperation agreements with Indian tribes.

-housing for Native Indian Housing This Astion will be continued as Astion 4.0b

-Americans pursuant to the Authorities This Action will be continued as Action 4.3b.

-Native American Housing

-Assistance and Self- Time frame: Ongoing

-Determination Act of 1996

-(NAHASDA) on fee land

-owned by Indian tribes that

-qualifies for the tax

-exemption under California

-Revenue and Taxation Code

-Section 237 or Federal land

-held in trust for Indian tribes,

-or by entering into local

-cooperation agreements with

-Indian tribes when required

-for the use of NAHASDA

-funding within the County,

-and by advocating that

-Indian tribes and housing

-agencies work with the

-County to maximize the

-compatibility of Indian
+Program Continue/Modify/Delete Program Action 4.3f Encourage the production of affordable housing for Native Americans pursuant to the Native American Housing Assistance and Self- Determination Act of 1996 (NAHASDA) on fee land owned by Indian tribes that qualifies for the tax exemption under California Revenue and Taxation Code Section 237 or Federal land held in trust for Indian tribes, or by entering into local cooperation agreements with Indian tribes when required for the use of NAHASDA funding within the County, and by advocating that Indian tribes and housing agencies work with the Responsibility: PBS, Tribal Governments, Indian Housing Authorities Time frame: Ongoing Continue/Modify/Delete The County welcomes housing for Native Americans.
+During this planning period there were no opportunities to enter into local cooperation agreements with Indian tribes.
+This Action will be continued as Action 4.3b.

 Program Continue/Modify/Delete housing projects with County General Plan objectives.
-Action 4.3g Increase housing opportunities for persons with disabilities consistent with the fair housing and disability laws, and encourage physical access to and within residential units during the development review process.
-Encourage Responsibility: PBS Time frame: Ongoing The County annually reviews its Zoning and Building Codes to ensure that there are no constraints to housing for persons with disabilities.
-This Action will be continued as Action 4.3c. developers to make accommodations during the development review process and utilize appropriate sections of the County Zoning Code intended to accommodate individuals with disabilities.
+Action 4.3g Increase Responsibility: PBS The County annually reviews its Zoning and Building Codes to ensure that there are no housing opportunities for persons with disabilities consistent with the fair housing and disability laws, and encourage physical access to and within residential units during the development review process.
+Encourage developers to make accommodations during the development review process and utilize appropriate sections of the County Zoning Code intended to accommodate individuals with disabilities.
+Time frame: Ongoing constraints to housing for persons with disabilities.
+This Action will be continued as Action 4.3c.

 Program Continue/Modify/Delete Action 4.3h Provide planning assistance to address homelessness in the County by: (1) Working with Mendocino County's "Continuum of Care Plan" to address homelessness by assisting the Homeless Services Planning Group (HSPG) when practical to develop shelters, transitional, and permanent supportive housing for homeless residents in the County.
-(2) Treating applications for transitional and supportive housing applications similar to other residential applications within that zoning district.
-Responsibility: PBS, DSS Time frame: Annually/Ongoing The County provides planning assistance to address homelessness by supporting the COC Plan to address homelessness by assisting the Homeless Services Planning GroupCoC through a coordinated approach countywide.
+Responsibility: PBS, DSS Time frame: Annually/Ongoing The County provides planning assistance to address homelessness by supporting the COC Plan to address homelessness by assisting the CoC through a coordinated approach countywide.
 This Action will be continued as Action 4.3d.
+(2) Treating applications for transitional and supportive housing applications similar to other residential applications